CISecurity/ControlsAssessmentSpecification/control-2/control-2.3.rst

 Operations
 --------
 #.
-Identify the software capable enterprise assets in Input 2
+Identify the software capable enterprise assets in :code:`GV1` (:code:`GV7`)
 #.
 Scan the assets identified in Operation 1 and note software present on each asset (M1)
 #.
-Compare the scan results to the authorized software list in Input 1
+Compare the scan results to the authorized software list in :code:`GV5`
 	#.
-Note unauthorized software identified on assets (M2)
+Enumerate unauthorized software identified on assets (M2)
 #.
 Conduct subsquent scan of assets identified in Operation 1 as dictated by timeframe in Input 3
 	#.
 Compare to list generated in Operation 3 (M2)
 #.
-For each software still present in Operation 4, check the authorized software list in Input 1
+For each software still present in Operation 4, check the authorized software list in :code:`GV5`
 	#.
-Software that remains installed and is not listed in Input 1 is placed on the unaddressed software list (M3).
+Software that remains installed and is not listed in :code:`GV5` is placed on the unaddressed software list (M3) for that asset.

 Measures
 --------